dportik/SuperCRUNCH/README.md

 ## Tutorials and Examples

-Several tutorials were made available as part of the original SuperCRUNCH publication, which cover the full range of analyses run in the SuperCRUNCH publication.
+Several tutorials were made available as part of the original SuperCRUNCH publication, which cover the full range of analyses available.
 These tutorials can be found on the [OSF SuperCRUNCH project page](https://osf.io/bpt94/).
 Each tutorial includes all data and instructions necessary to replicate the analysis.
 An overview of the tutorials available can be found on the [Tutorials wiki](https://github.com/dportik/SuperCRUNCH/wiki/Tutorials).

 ## Got a question, need some help, or have a suggestion?